 Final thoughts: Hidden costs of owning an electric car

 Buying an electric car can be expensive, and hidden costs only add to the financial pain.
-But these cars are generally less expensive to maintain than gas-powered ones, helping you recoup some of the cost.
+But these cars are generally cheaper to maintain than gas-powered ones, helping you recoup some of the cost.

 In addition, driving an EV helps you contribute to the fight against climate change.
 Many drivers will likely decide that the extra costs are worth paying if it helps the environment.